Sunday hunting is prohibited on all State Forest property More Info

 Treatment Options:

-Residents who are seeking treatment options for spotted lanternfly can click here to find a licensed “Ornamental and Turf” Pesticide company in their area.
-Make sure to select “Ornamental and Turf” in the drop-down menu and then click “Search for Businesses licensed for this Category.”
+Residents seeking treatment options for spotted lanternfly can click here to find a licensed “Ornamental and Turf” Pesticide company in their area.
+Select “Ornamental and Turf” in the drop-down menu and then click “Search for Businesses licensed for this Category.”

 Expanded Quarantine: